Woman, son held for killing husband, chopping body into 22 parts in Delhi's Pandav Nagar | Law-Order

 - India

-A woman, along with her son, was arrested for allegedly killing her husband and chopping the body into 22 pieces in east Delhi's Pandav Nagar, police said on Monday.
+In a chilling recall of the Shraddha Walkar murder case, a woman and her son were arrested for allegedly killing her husband, chopping the body into 22 pieces and keeping them in a fridge in east Delhi's Pandav Nagar, police said on Monday.

+Anjan Das was killed sometime before June 5 when his body parts were found stuffed inside a bag at the Ramlila Ground in east Delhi's Kalyanpuri, police said.

-Poonam and Deepak kept the body parts of Anjan Das in a fridge and would dispose them of at different places in east Delhi, they said.
-Poonam told police that Das had an illicit relationship and this was the reason behind the killing.
+His wife Poonam and son Deepak disposed of the body parts at different places in east Delhi over several days.
+The duo told police that Das had an illicit relationship and this was the reason behind the killing.

+The fridge used for storing the body parts has been seized, police said.

+According to police, after the recovery of Das' body parts, a case was registered under sections 302 (murder) and 201 (causing disappearance of evidence and giving false information) of the Indian Penal Code (IPC) at Pandav Nagar police station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)